ttscoff/hookapp/README.md

 ### `$ hook` <mark>`clip|cp`</mark> `FILE_OR_URL`

-*Copy Hook URL for file/url to clipboard*
+*Copy Hookmark URL for file/url to clipboard*

-> Creates a bookmark for the specified file or URL and copies its Hook URL to the clipboard.
+> Creates a bookmark for the specified file or URL and copies its Hookmark URL to the clipboard.
 >
-> The copied Hook URL can be used to link to other files (use `hook link --paste FILE/URL`,
+> The copied Hookmark URL can be used to link to other files (use `hook link --paste FILE/URL`,
 > or to paste into another app as a link.
 Use the -m flag to copy a full Markdown link.

 #### Options